uz0/lab1-lebedev-cryptobros/README-Gitpod.md

-Counter example in Rust - Gitpod version
+Cryptobros - Gitpod version
 ==================================================

 This README is specific to Gitpod and this example.
 For local development, please see [README.md](README.md).

 ## Description

-In Gitpod, the counter will start automatically.
+In Gitpod, the cryptobros dApp will start automatically.
 Please look in the terminal for a link to follow.

-This contract implements simple counter backed by storage on blockchain.
+This contract allows people follow and be followed by other people and consider bros with mutual following, backed by storage on blockchain.
-Contract in `contract/src/lib.rs` provides methods to increment / decrement counter and get it's current value or reset.
+Contract in `contract/src/lib.rs` provides methods to add or remove account as a bro and view current bros.

-Plus and minus buttons increase and decrease value correspondingly.
-When button L is toggled, a little light turns on, just for fun.
-RS button is for reset.
-LE and RE buttons to let the robot wink at you.

 ## To Test